-Not all document scan software is created equal.
+Not all document scanning software is created equal.
 Different programs vary in their ease-of-use and in their effectiveness.
 What should you look for when picking a document scanning solution?
 Is there a good all-around choice?
 Absolutely.
-And that's FileCenter, the low-cost leader in document scanning software.
+And that's FileCenter DMS, the low-cost leader in document scanning software.

 We'll walk you through the features you need to look for in document scanning software and show you why we recommend FileCenter DMS.